-If you need help, or have a question and can't find the answer here, contact one of your graduate student representatives (grad reps in 2014-15: Emily Abbott - abbotte@uci.edu and Sarah Roy - smroy@uci.edu) or Pam McDonald (EEB office staff who handles graduate student affairs; email pmcdonal@uci.edu or ph.
-949-824-4743 (X4-4743 from on- campus phones).
+If you need help, or have a question and can't find the answer here, contact one of your graduate student representatives (grad reps in 2013-14: Kristin Matulich - kmatulic@uci.edu and Steve Hatosy - shatosy@uci.edu) or Pam McDonald (E&E office staff who handles graduate student affairs; email pmcdonal@uci.edu or ph.
+949-824-4743 (X4-4743 from on-campus phones).
 Pam is available between 8 and Noon, Monday through Friday.